Who am I

 Background

-My journey started with a Bachelor’s in Information Security, where i established a strong theoretical foundation covering computer science fundamentals, cryptography, and principles of system and network security.
-Throughout this period, i actively participated in CTFs to apply the theoretical knowledge in practice.
-I recently completed my Master’s in Data Science, which has given me a solid secondary background in statistical modeling, machine learning, and data analysis techniques.
+My journey started with a Bachelor’s in Information Security, where I built a solid foundation in computer science fundamentals, cryptography, and network security while actively competing in CTFs.
+To bridge the gap between security and data, I recently completed my Master’s in Data Science, focusing heavily on statistics, machine learning, and data analysis techniques.

 Contact me

-Feel free to reach out if you have questions about any of the topics i write about, want to discuss potential collaborations, or just want to connect with a fellow security researcher!
+Feel free to reach out if you have questions about my posts, want to discuss potential collaborations, or just want to connect with a fellow security researcher!